article

 Backing breakthrough fuels

-With long-haul aircraft dominating Zurich’s traffic profile, Emmanuel is realistic about the limitations of electrification and hydrogen at his airport.
+With long-haul aircraft dominating Zurich’s traffic profile, Emanuel is realistic about the limitations of electrification and hydrogen at his airport.
 Instead, Zurich Airport is taking a pioneering role in backing breakthrough technologies such as solar fuels.

 “We think that sustainable aviation fuels will be key for the airport’s decarbonisation.
 Long-haul aircraft can only fly with drop-in fuels such as SAF.”